10 easy ways to get to sleep

 1. Get into a routine

-8:30 p.m: Make a list of to dos for the next few days and write down any things that are bothering you.
-This way you will empty your brain which allows you to concentrate on other things, like sleeping
+- 8:30 p.m: Make a list of to dos for the next few days and write down anything that ia bothering you.
+This way you will empty your brain which allows you to concentrate on other things, like sleeping!

-9:30 p.m: Turn off all electronics, go to the bathroom and take a warm shower
+- 9:30 p.m: Turn off all electronics, go to the bathroom and take a warm shower.
+(We know how distracting our phones can be)

 How can your bedroom design support your efforts to fall asleep?
 There are different ways: - Keep it quiet, cool, and dark.

-- Make sure that your bed linen is clean and inviting
+- Make sure that your bed linen is clean and inviting.
+There is nothing better than falling asleep in fresh, crisp bed linen!

 - Minimise clutter: Clean up your bedroom and avoid using it for storage or as a workspace.
 This will give you a sense of peacefulness and calmness